mehrdadinho/spring-integration-sftp-dynamic-sessionfactory/README.md

 # spring-integration-sftp-dynamic-sessionfactory

-The main goal of this project is creating dynamic session factory for sftp connections in spring integration, and build with Spring Boot,Spring Integration,Spring webService and Maven.
+The main goal of this project is creating dynamic session factory for sftp connections using spring integration, and build with Spring Boot, Maven, Spring Integration and Spring webService.

-this a webservice that get a String and saved it as a File into specific Host through Sftp connection.
+This is a webservice that get a String and saved it as a File into specific Host through Sftp connection.

-when a new request come to webservice, it looking for existing session factory with 'username@Host:Password' key. if session factory with this properties does not found, it create a new session factory with 'username@Host:Password' key and add to "FactoryLocator" in "DelegationSessionFactory".
+When a new request come to webservice, it looking for existing session factory with 'username@Host:Password' key. if session factory with this properties does not found, it create a new session factory with 'username@Host:Password' key and add to `FactoryLocator` in `DelegationSessionFactory`.

 # Objects: